AssoDePicche/AssoDePicche/README.md

 # Hello There!

 ### About me
 I'm backend web developer currently developing personal projects.
-The main technologies and tools that I work are:
+The main technologies that I work are:

 *Hover the mouse over the icons to see their names*